 SOCIALISM WITH CHINESE CHARACTERISTICS

-The Communist Party of China does not in fact claim that China is today already fully socialist, but a country with a mixed economy, lead by a communist state, that is actively working toward the officially stated goal of “Fully Developed Lower Stage Socialism by 2050”, on the longer socialist path towards communism.
+The Communist Party of China does not in fact claim that China is today already fully socialist, but a country with a mixed economy, lead by a communist government, that is actively working toward the officially stated goal of “Fully Developed Lower Stage Socialism by 2050”, on the longer socialist path towards communism.

 Here are a few characteristics of socialism in China:

 1) Never privatised major industries such as energy or steel, which are all public owned.
-Compare this to the collapse of Yugoslavia, USSR, etc., which were all marked by an immediate devouring of national industry by private entities: true transitions to capitalism.
+Compare this to the collapse of Yugoslavia, USSR, etc., which were all marked by an immediate devouring of major national industries by private entities: true transitions to capitalism.

 2) Land remains collectivised, and leased to private persons or business entities for a maximum of 70 years.
-This, the absence of land inheritance, and the impossibility of generational land monopolisation, makes possible the extremely high home ownership rates in China (rural: roughly 90%; urban: roughly 80%) compared to other countries, property inheritance does not exist, thus neither does a landlord class.
+This, the absence of land inheritance, and the impossibility of generational land monopolisation, makes possible the extremely high home ownership rates in China (rural: roughly 90%; urban: roughly 80%) compared to other countries, land inheritance does not exist, thus neither does generational land monopolies.

 3) The bourgeois class, while allowed to exist, have no political power over the proletariate, and can not use their fortunes to influence policy, shape laws, or purchase the loyalty of politicians via lobbies and campaign contributions.
 The CPC is comprised almost entirely of working class representatives, extremely few capitalists.
 In the highest governing body, the National People’s Congress, there are 26 owners of private enterprises among 2600+ members (2018).

 4) In Democratic Centralism, directly democratic decision making through elections proceeds from neighbourhood and local councils up to the National Congress, and from there and above are appointed by elected officials, according to merit.
 This combines the best of both democracy and meritocracy, while the dangers of both are checked by the other.